 If you look at the history of chainsaws, why were chainsaws invented?
-Then you will definitely be surprised and will not be able to believe after knowing the reason.
+Then you will definitely be surprised and unable to believe after knowing the reason.

 Why Were Chainsaws Invented?